Blockstream/satellite/README.md

 	--cap-add=SYS_ADMIN -it blocksat/dvb
 ```

-After runnning, configure reverse path filters with:
+After runnning, configure reverse path filters from the host (not from the
+container) by running:

 ```
 sudo ./set_rp_filters.py -i dvb1_0
 ```

-Note, this will run some `sysctl` configuration, which are not executed inside
+This script will run some `sysctl` configurations, which are not executed inside
 the container.